pekova13/mlim7/readme.md

 python steps/3_assign_coupons.py
 ````
 In this step, randomized and optimized coupons are assigned for the week 90 using the trained model from step 2 to predict the purchase probabilities.

+As expected, randomly assigned coupons lead to a decrease in revenue (cp. to no assigned coupons), whereas optimally assigned coupons lead to a significant revenue uplift.